 Cybersecurity

 At Infosys, our employees operate in a hybrid model.
-Hence, we continue to remain vigilant about the evolving cybersecurity threat landscape and stay abreast of the latest evolving cybersecurity threats across the global landscape.
-To maintain a strong cybersecurity posture, the Information Security team monitors global cybersecurity events, ensuring ongoing compliance and its sustenance.
+Hence, we continue to remain vigilant about and stay abreast of the evolving cybersecurity threats globally.
+To maintain a strong cybersecurity posture, the Information Security team monitors global cybersecurity events, ensuring compliance and its sustenance.
 Infosys is certified against the Information Security Management System (ISMS) Standard ISO 27001:2022.
 Additionally, we have been attested for SSAE 18 and ISAE 3402 SOC 1 and SOC 2 by an independent audit firm.

-During fiscal 2025, we have successfully strengthened our cybersecurity posture by embracing cutting-edge technology, tools, and processes.
-We have focused on cybersecurity personnel training, reskilling, and fostering a security culture of inclusive and collective ownership.
+During fiscal 2026, we successfully strengthened our cybersecurity posture by embracing cutting-edge technology, tools, and processes.
+We focused on continuous cybersecurity workforce training and reskilling, fostering an inclusive security culture with shared ownership, while strengthening capabilities across AI/ML security, cyber resiliency, and secure supply chain ecosystems.
 We have empowered the developer community with dedicated courses and resource kits, aligning with our broader initiatives to enhance cybersecurity processes, technologies, and overall posture.

 Internal financial control and its adequacy